Nilla Fischer

-Åsa Nilla Maria Fischer (born 2 August 1984) is a Swedish footballer for Linköpings.
+Åsa Nilla Maria Fischer (born 2 August 1984) is a Swedish former footballer and police officer.
+Her last club was Linköpings FC.
 She played in the Swedish national team between 2001 and 2022.
 She was previously the captain of FC Rosengård.
+On 27 December 2022, she decided to retire.
+She graduated from the Swedish police academy in July 2025, and has been working full-time as a police officer since then.

 Career

 Fischer won most of her caps for Sweden as a defensive midfielder after her debut versus Norway in January 2001.
-Approaching a century of appearances, she was converted to a centre back by coach Pia Sundhage in 2013.
+She was converted to a centre back by coach Pia Sundhage in 2013.

 The change in position coincided with an upturn in goalscoring form for Fischer, who scored three times for hosts Sweden at UEFA Women's Euro 2013.
 Her performances in Sweden's run to the semi-finals prompted a contract offer from European Champions VfL Wolfsburg and Fischer agreed to move to Germany from 1 January 2014.
 In August 2013, the clubs reached a deal for "grateful" Fischer's immediate transfer.
 Fischer played the first competitive game for her new side in the Bundesliga 2013–14 season opener against Bayern Munich in front of a home crowd of 8,249 fans on 7 September 2013.

-On 28 March 2022 Fischer announced through her Instagram that she wouldn’t take part in the fortcoming Team Sweden campaign in UEFA Women's Euro 2022 on grounds that she didn’t want to spend most of the summer away from her family.
+On 28 March 2022 Fischer announced through her Instagram that she wouldn't take part in the forthcoming Team Sweden campaign in UEFA Women's Euro 2022 on grounds that she didn't want to spend most of the summer away from her family.
 During the championship she appeared as a studio expert in the broadcasts from Swedish public service channel SVT.

 On 27 September 2022, Nilla Fischer announced her retirement from Team Sweden.
-On 12 December the same year, she announced her retirement from soccer, and instead educate herself to become a police officer.
+On 12 December the same year, she announced her retirement from soccer, and that she would instead educate herself to become a police officer.